 WCRAS also works with SPCA of Northern Nevada, Pet Network and 50 to 60 other rescue group partners to assist in placement of the animals that do not transfer to the NHS in order to exhaust every option for a live release for every adoptable animal.
 In many cases, one rescue or shelter may be more equipped to deal with a behavioral or health issue than another and can meet the animal's specific needs.
 Returning animals to their owner is an important and notable initiative to reunite lost pets with their families.
-Animals that get returned to their owner expeditiously, save tax dollars, minimize stress on the animal and reserve resources for those animals that truly need services.
+Animals that get returned to their owner expeditiously, saves tax dollars, minimizes stress on the animal and reserves resources for those animals that truly need services.

-WCRAS successfully returned to their owner 38% and 36% of animals in FY 17-18 and FY 18-19 respectively.
+WCRAS successfully returned to their owners 38% and 36% of animals in FY 17-18 and FY 18-19, respectively.

-WCRAS staff routinely discuss and implement strategies that support the efforts to return animals back to their owners such as the free microchip program that launched in late 2012.
+WCRAS staff routinely discuss and implement strategies to that support their efforts to return animals back to their owners, such as the free microchip program that launched in late 2012.
 Since 2012, WCRAS has microchipped just under 30,000 animals.
 Any dog or cat residing in Washoe County may receive a free microchip from WCRAS which stays with the animal for life.
-The unique microchip number that is assigned to that animal and owner get uploaded into WCRAS' database, as well as the national microchip registry, to help with reunification efforts, if ever necessary.
+The unique microchip number that is assigned to that animal and owner get uploaded into WCRAS's database, as well as and the national microchip registry, to help with reunification efforts, if ever-those efforts become necessary.
 In both FY 17-18 and FY 18-19, 64% of animals were returned to their owners were primarily due to the animal having a microchip prior to coming to WCRAS.